-You must hold a valid Alaska State Fishing License and follow the state fishing regulations to fish in Glacier Bay National Park and Preserve.
+You must hold a valid Alaska State Fishing License and follow the state regulations to fish in Glacier Bay National Park and Preserve.
 Stream fishing in the Bartlett River is within a short hike from Bartlett Cove.
-For more detailed information about fishing-or guidelines on obtaining a license-call park headquarters at (907) 697-2230.
+For more detailed information, call park headquarters at (907) 697-2230.